shanep/shanep.github.io/parts/syllabus-boiler.md

 number of extra credit points that you can earn if the total points offered is 1000 would be 25.

-## Standing Extra Credit

-Typos and Bugs - If you find any typos or bugs in the course materials, email me what you found.
+- Typos and Bugs - If you find any typos or bugs in the course materials, email me what you found.
 You can claim this extra credit once at the end of the semester for up to 10 points (1 point per error found).
-I have strategically placed several spelling and grammar errors for you to find so there is plenty of opportunity to get the maximum number of points offered.
+I have strategically placed several spelling and grammar errors for you to find so there is plenty of opportunities to get the maximum number of points offered.
 So make sure and read everything with an eagle 🦅 eye so you can rack up those points!

-Use of AI technologies - If you are able to solve 100% of any assignment with AI, I will give you extra credit if you can submit proof that it was in fact 100% AI generated.
+- Use of AI technologies - If you are able to solve 100% of any assignment with AI, I will give you extra credit if you can submit proof that it was in fact 100% AI generated.
 See the AI 🤖 section for more details.

 ## Homework Policy

-The following sections detail all the policies regarding homework which past students have told me is the most fun part of the class!
 Unless explicitly instructed otherwise students are expected to work on their own.
 All group work will be **clearly** marked so there should be no confusion.
 The [Kount Computer Learning Center](https://www.boisestate.edu/coen-cs/currentstudents/success-tutoring) (CCP 241) is accessible 24/7 by proxy card to all students enrolled in CS courses.
 Machines in the Kount Computer Tutoring Center have all the software you will need this semester.

-## Programming Projects

-One of the cool things about my class is I encourage students to use their projects as a way to build their portfolio.
-I have had several students get internships and jobs because they were able to show off their projects to potential employers.
-So treat all your projects as if you were going to show them off to a potential employer that wants to hire you for your dream job!

-All of your programming assignments will be submitted using GitHub.
-You are responsible for ensuring all your code is properly pushed to GitHub.
-Submissions via any other method such as email, stone tablet, or wizard scroll 📜 will not be accepted under any circumstances.
-You are **required** to make consistent commits and pushes to your GitHub repository over the course of working on your project.
+All of your programming assignments will be submitted using Git.
+Submissions via any other method such engraving your source code onto a stone tablet, or wizard scroll 📜 will not be accepted under any circumstances.
+You are **required** to make consistent commits and pushes to your Git repository over the course of working on your project.
 For example if you have 3 weeks to work on a project I should see a minimum of 3 commits (1 per week).

-Making regular pushes to GitHub is important because it is what I will look at if you request an extension for a project.
+Making regular pushes to Git is important because it is what I will look at if you request an extension for a project.
 Additionally, making regular commits and pushing to GitHub will prevent you from losing work if your local computer has a hardware failure.